-4.2 OBJECT DETECTION
+4.2.
+Object Detection

-For binary object detection, we consider both single-stage, i.e., RetinaNet (Lin et al., 2017), FCOS and SSD, and two-stage CNN-based architectures, i.e. Faster R-CNN (Ren et al., 2015).

-397 RetinaNet (Lin et al., 2017) is a one-stage architecture trained using focal loss, which helps to address class imbalance.
-It uses a Feature Pyramid Network (FPN) for multi-scale feature extraction 398 and efficient object detection across different scales.
-Faster R-CNN (Ren et al., 2015) is a two-stage 399 model recognized for its high accuracy.
-It employs a Region Proposal Network (RPN) for generat-400 ing region proposals and a separate network for predicting class labels and refining bounding box 401 coordinates.
-FCOS (Fully Convolutional One-Stage Object Detection) (Tian et al., 2019) directly 402 predicts object locations and categories from feature maps, which is effective for small object detec-403 tion.
-SSD (Single Shot MultiBox Detector) (Liu et al., 2015) uses multiple feature maps at different 404 scales, enhancing its accuracy for small objects.
-405
+For binary object detection, we consider both single-stage, i.e., RetinaNet (Lin et al., 2017), FCOS and SSD, and twostage CNN-based architectures, i.e. Faster R-CNN (Ren et al., 2017), and the transformer-based architecture DETR (Carion et al., 2020).
+RetinaNet (Lin et al., 2017) is a onestage architecture trained using focal loss, which helps to address class imbalance.
+It uses a Feature Pyramid Network for multi-scale feature extraction and efficient object detection across different scales.
+Faster R-CNN (Ren et al., 2017) is a two-stage model recognized for its high accuracy.
+It employs a Region Proposal Network for generating region proposals and a separate network for predicting class labels and refining bounding box coordinates.
+FCOS (Fully Convolutional One-Stage Object Detection) (Tian et al., 2019) directly predicts object locations and categories from feature maps, which is effective for small object detection.
+SSD (Single Shot MultiBox Detector) (Liu et al., 2016) uses multiple feature maps at different scales, enhancing its accuracy for small objects.
+DETR (DEtection TRansformers) is a transformer-based model that treats object detection as a set prediction problem.
+It eliminates the need for specialized components such as anchor boxes and NMS, using transformers to directly predict the final set of detections.

 All object detection models are trained using a ResNet50 backbone, except for SSD Lite, which is trained with a MobileNet backbone.
 The batch size is set to 256 for Faster R-CNN and FCOS and 512 for RetinaNet and SSD Lite.
-We used a cosine annealing scheduler (Loshchilov & Hutter, 2016) and trained all models for 120 epochs.
-All models are optimized using the AdamW optimizer (Loshchilov & Hutter, 2017).

-For binary object detection model evaluation, we calculate Intersection over Union (IoU) at various thresholds (e.g., IoU{0.1}, IoU{0.3}, IoU{0.5}), which measures how well predicted bounding boxes align with ground truth.
+We used a cosine annealing scheduler (Loshchilov & Hutter, 2017) and trained all models for 120 epochs.
+DETR similarly uses a ResNet50 backbone but has a batch size set to 64.
+All models are optimized using the AdamW optimizer.
+For binary object detection model evaluation, we calculate Intersection over Union (IoU) at various thresholds (e.g., $IoU{0.1}$, $IoU{0.3}$, $IoU{0.5}$), which measures how well predicted bounding boxes align with ground truth.
 IoU is computed by dividing the area of overlap by the area of their union, with higher values indicating better alignment.
 IoU thresholds define the minimum overlap required for a predicted box to match a ground truth box.
-(For example, an IoU{0.5} threshold means a predicted box must have at least 50% overlap with a ground truth box to be considered a correct detection.)
+(For example, an $IoU{0.5}$ threshold means a predicted box must have at least 50% overlap with a ground truth box to be considered a correct detection.)
 We also assess Mean Average Precision (mAP), including mAP50 and mAP{50:95}, measuring the model's precision-recall trade-off and detection accuracy at various IoU thresholds. mAP50 measures precision at an IoU threshold of 0.5, while mAP{50:95} averages precision across IoU thresholds from 0.5 to 0.95.
-Higher mAP scores reflect better detection accuracy and precision.While higher IoU values indicate better accuracy for individual predictions, mAP provides a broader measure of detection performance by capturing precision across different IoU criteria.
+Higher mAP scores reflect better detection accuracy and precision.
+While higher IoU